In 2016, Seth Godin published a new book. But instead of trying to sell as many books as possible, Godin took an unconventional approach.

 I can’t answer that question for you.
-But if you’re like me and are optimizing for personal wellbeing, with a goal to live your best life, putting this principle into action can be a huge win.
+But if you’re like me, you’re optimizing for

-Here are a few steps you can use to approach limiting your upside in service of well-being.
+Here are a few steps you can use to approach limiting your upside and setting sustainable goals.

 - Stay aware of areas in your life with “unlimited ceilings” that cause stress or dissatisfaction.
 This could be with work, fitness, nutrition, social activities, or any part of life.